 Dahlias extend the summer flowering season and often last until the first frosts.
 They’re popular as a cut flower and renowned for offering a huge variety of flower colour and shapes.
 These tuberous rooted perennials are ideal for gardeners who want to add vibrant colour to their plots late in the season.

-More on growing dahlias:
+More expert advice on growing dahlias:

 Dahlia tubers are for sale from late February or potted plants are often sold in early summer.